alanjust/artistsarejerks-site/content/art-education.md

 type: "art-education"
 ---

-# Art Education: Learning to See Differently
+# Learning to See Differently

 Art education isn't about memorizing dates or artists' names—it's about cultivating a way of seeing that transforms your experience of the world.
 When you think like an artist, ordinary things reveal extraordinary qualities.
 The familiar becomes surprising.